-Do you need emergency tree trimming this summer?
+Do you need emergency tree trimming?
 It doesn’t seem like something you should think about, but it’s more common than you might think.
-With the number of mature trees in Georgia, tree trimming isn’t always a planned event – sometimes, you need to call in for emergency service.
+With the number of mature trees in Georgia, tree trimming isn’t always a planned event.
+Unfortunately, sometimes, you need to call in for emergency service.
 Here’s how to tell if emergency tree trimming is in your future.

 You’ve Got a Leaner

 Even the sturdiest of trees can start to break down over time, whether from disease, a structural issue, or even the weather.
 If you notice one of your trees is leaning, it might be time to call for emergency tree trimming, or possibly removal.
 Why would it be an emergency situation?
 Out in the forest, a leaning tree is no big deal.
 In your backyard, it can be a real hazard.
 If it’s suddenly leaning, it definitely has an issue.
 You don’t want to risk it falling on your home, your other landscaping, or a person.

 Too Close for Comfort